Electric Power, Environment, and System Reliability

 Program

-The 3EFS course of the Master EEA has a pedagogical progression over two years (4 semesters).
+The 3EFS track of the EEA Master's program is structured over two years (four semesters).

-The first year of the Master's program consists of two semesters.
-The first semester is shared by all the courses in the EEA Master's program, providing basic theoretical knowledge and cross-disciplinary skills in the EEA disciplines.
-In the second semester, the students of the 3EFS course follow two specific UEs dealing with energy production, modelling of electrical networks, renewable energies and intelligent networks.
-The course also includes English and SHS (Human and Social Sciences) courses.
-Students carry out a project that may extend beyond the first semester and must complete an internship in a company or an end-of-study project.
+The first year of the master's degree consists of two semesters.
+The first semester is common to all EEA master's degree programs, providing basic theoretical knowledge and cross-disciplinary skills in EEA subjects.
+In the second semester, students in the 3EFS program take two specific courses covering energy production, electrical network modeling, renewable energies, and smart grids.
+The program also includes courses in English and social sciences.
+Students carry out a project that may extend into the first semester and must complete an internship or a final project.

-The second year of the Master's program consists of two semesters.
-The first semester is academic, with both professional and research courses based on the specificities of the research laboratory linked to the Master.
-The second semester is devoted to a final study project and an industrial or research internship.
+The second year of the master's program consists of two semesters.
+The first semester is academic, with both professional and research course units based on the specificities of the research laboratory linked to the master's program.
+The second semester is devoted to a final project and an industrial or research internship.

 Read more